A guide to Thailand’s E-visa

 Photo via the Thai embassy official website

-The processing time typically ranges from 3-10 business days, depending on the thoroughness of your documents, the visa type you select, and your nationality.
-It’s advised to apply for an E-Visa at least one month (but not more than three months) before your trip.
+The typical processing time ranges from 3-10 business days, depending on the thoroughness of the documents, the visa type selected, and the applicant’s nationality.
+To ensure timely processing, apply for an E-Visa at least one month (but not more than three months) before the trip.

 How long will my E-visa be valid?